USRSE/usrse23/pages/participate.md

 - **Submissions open**: Monday, February 13, 2023
 - **Workshops, Tutorials, and BoF submissions due**: Monday, March 20, 2023
 - **Notification of authors for workshops, tutorials, and BoFs**: Monday, April 24, 2023
+- **Registration for authors of workshops, tutorials, and BoFs**: Monday, June 26, 2023